vishnushiri02/SARS-Cov2/notes/Work_documented.md

 - The heat map is then plotted on this reshaped dataframe. ![Netsurf output heatmap](assets/plots/netsurf_based_output.png)
 - This was done for the outputs from all 3 tools and the heatmap is saved in different pdfs with ```Work/Data_Analysis/netsurf_based_output.pdf```,```Work/Data_Analysis/dssp_based_output.pdf```,```Work/Data_Analysis/getArea_based_output.pdf```.

+> Inference based on netsurf based output:
+> Pos_339,pos_460: Apart from Australia all other contries have high pressure on this position
+> Pos_346,pos_477,pos_478,pos_484,pos_498,Pos_501: Apart from India all other countries have high pressure.
+> pos_375,pos_376,pos_408: Apart from south korea all other countries have high pressure

 ```Work/Data_Analysis/Big_goal.Rmd``` has all the scripts regarding the big goal.

 [Definition Reference](https://www.cdc.gov/coronavirus/2019-ncov/variants/variant-classifications.html)